Gravity Rush: Reception

 Both Famitsu and Edge praised the visuals; Edge positively called them a "[Studio] Ghibli-meets-[Charles] Dickens" stylistic blend.
 Sullivan likewise positively compared both the music and the visuals to the work of Studio Ghibli.
 His one warning was that it was not for people who suffered from motion sickness.
 Patterson praised the comic book artstyle, technical polish and the music, calling the latter "beautifully produced, [fitting] the fantastical setting" Both Donlan and Ryckert shared praise for the general aesthetic and structure of the game world.
 Petit praised the cutscenes' comic panel style and called the overall visuals "beautiful".
 Miller praised the soundtrack and visuals, but found the draw distance was too short.
 Blain positively noted the structure of the game's city environments, and praised the cutscenes.

+During the 16th Annual D.I.C.E.
+Awards, the Academy of Interactive Arts & Sciences nominated Gravity Rush for "Handheld Game of the Year" and "Outstanding Achievement in Gameplay Engineering".

 Reviewing the Asian English release of Remastered, Josh Tolentino of Destructoid praised the technical upgrade despite it still being clearly a Vita game, but criticized the lack of new content.
 Patterson, again reviewing for Electronic Gaming Monthly, echoed her praise for the original game and said that the upgrade to PS4 and the technical upgrades had made the experience even better for her.
-IGN's Marty Silva said that the game's art style and smooth framerate allowed it to hold its own despite its age, but did not enjoy the motion control options.
+IGN's Marty Sliva said that the game's art style and smooth framerate allowed it to hold its own despite its age, but did not enjoy the motion control options.
 He called it the best way of experiencing Gravity Rush.
 Justin Towell of GamesRadar also gave the remastering praise, noting its graphics and improved sense of scale, but criticizing persistent camera difficulties experienced in the original.
 Oli Welsh, writing for Eurogamer, praised Remastered as standing among Bluepoint Studio's better efforts, praising its visual and technical upgrades despite the simplistic design dragging down the experience.
 GameSpot's Peter Brown likewise praised the upgrade to the graphics.